 After all, one woman’s extreme is another woman’s empowerment.

-If you would like even more support join us on Facebook in The Silver Circle
+If you would like even more support join us on Facebook in Silver Revolution.

 Katie Goes Platinum has created a worldwide gray friendly salon directory.